Parler returns to Apple's App Store, names new CEO

-May 17 (Reuters) - Parler, a social media app popular with U.S. conservatives, returned to Apple Inc’s App Store on Monday, after the iPhone maker dropped it following the deadly Jan.
+(Reuters) -Parler, a social media app popular with U.S. conservatives, returned to Apple Inc’s App Store on Monday, after the iPhone maker dropped it following the deadly Jan.
 6 riot at the U.S. Capitol.

 Parler also named George Farmer, the company’s chief operating officer since March, as its new chief executive and said interim CEO Mark Meckler would be leaving.